-The Manaslu circuit Trek is an exciting and less crowded alternative to the Annapurna and Everest regions, circling Mount Manaslu (8,163 m)—the world’s eighth-highest peak.
+The Manaslu Circuit Trek is an exciting and less crowded alternative to the Annapurna and Everest regions, circling Mount Manaslu (8,163 m)—the world’s eighth-highest peak.
 Settled in the heart of Nepal’s Gorkha region, this journey offers a crude, off-the-beaten-path encounter that takes you through tall mountain passes, old cloisters, and inaccessible Himalayan towns that few untouchables have ever seen.

 Trek Location: Remote Beauty in Central Nepal